-In the TV and video production world, winning an Emmy award is considered the pinnacle of success.
-Emmy awards are given out by the National Academy of Television Arts and Sciences, NATAS.
-Or, the “Academy” that everyone thanks so profusely.
+In the TV and video production world, winning an Emmy Award is considered the pinnacle of success.
+Emmy Awards are given out by the National Academy of Television Arts and Sciences, NATAS, or, the “Academy” that everyone thanks so profusely.

 As a high school video production teacher, my third year students won a NATAS award, aka a high school Emmy.
 Only 7 high school NATAS awards are given out in any one year so it was quite an honor for this group of small town video production students.
 They didn’t think they stood a chance competing against thousands of other larger schools.